statox/blog/src/posts/2021/11/eleventy_secrets.md

     },
 ```

 So now when I use `npm run dev` in my local environment my decryption script is run.
-However when my CI on Github runs `npm run build` my secrets are kept safe.
+However when my CI on Github runs `npm run build` my secrets are not touched.

 ### Setting up the ignores

 There is one last piece of configuration to add: the ignored files.
-Until now I only add a `.gitignore` file in my repo which had two purposes:
+Until now I only had a `.gitignore` file in my repo with two purposes:

 - It prevented me to track changes in `node_modules/` and `docs/` (my local build file)
 - And it also prevented eleventy to try to build these directories.